rancher/rancher-docs/docs/reference-guides/rancher-security/hardening-guides/rke2-hardening-guide/rke2-self-assessment-guide-with-cis-v1.7-k8s-v1.25.md

 Run the below command (based on the file location on your system) on the each worker node.
 For example,
 chown root:root /etc/systemd/system/kubelet.service.d/10-kubeadm.conf
+Not applicable.

-### 4.1.3 If proxy kubeconfig file exists ensure permissions are set to 644 or more restrictive (Manual)
+### 4.1.3 If proxy kubeconfig file exists ensure permissions are set to 600 or more restrictive (Manual)

-**Result:** pass
+**Result:** warn

 **Remediation:**
 Run the below command (based on the file location on your system) on the each worker node.
 For example,
-chmod 644 /var/lib/rancher/rke2/agent/kubeproxy.kubeconfig
+chmod 600 /var/lib/rancher/rke2/agent/kubeproxy.kubeconfig

 **Audit:**